-Girl Scouts participating in the Girl Scout Cookie Program may only sell cookies according to their council’s policies and procedures, and within the council’s published sales timeframe.
+Girl Scouts participating in the Girl Scout Cookie Program may only sell cookies according to their council’s policies and procedures, and within the council’s published sales time frame.

 How does Girl Scouts ensure the safety of girls who sell cookies?

 The safety and security of our members is always our chief concern—and we have strict safety guidelines.
 Girl Scouts, depending on their age, must be accompanied or supervised by an adult when selling/delivering Girl Scout Cookies or use the buddy system when selling/delivering Girl Scout Cookies door-to-door.
-Adults must be present at all time during cookie booth sales.
+Adults must be present at all times during cookie booth sales.
 Girls participating in online marketing initiatives, including the Digital Cookie platform, must print out Girl Scouts’ Internet Safety Pledge and read and sign it together with their parents/guardians.